jrbuchanan02/ml/readme.md

 the library).
 This floating point precision issue exists in ***all*** computer calculations unless they operate with arbitrary size numbers or use string manipulation to do their bidding. *As a result, this is not an issue*.

+[^1]: Python remains an amazing programming language and definitely deserves its universal usage.
+The lack of portability happens to be a common theme with Python programs and is really only an issue when the software you're trying to run does not *automatically* resolve these portability issues.